IndomieGorengSatu/Mie/README.md

-## What did the Zen Buddist say to the hotdog vendor?
-Make me one with everything.
+## Why did the girl smear peanut butter on the road?
+To go with the traffic jam.